Luxon walks back Labour Day comments

-National Leader Christopher Luxon said he would not get rid of public holidays if he won the 2023 election, saying he could not "follow through on the commitment" of removing holidays.
+National leader Christopher Luxon said he would not get rid of any public holidays if he won the 2023 election, saying he could not "follow through on the commitment" of removing holidays.

 Luxon has repeatedly said the Government should consider axing a public holiday to pay for the cost of Matariki, which National supports.